I have three kids under 3, trust me on these recommendations.

 Here's what I wish I had registered for the second time around:

 I didn't have a contraption like this with my first because he was always in my arms or playing on the floor in a tiny apartment where I could see every single corner of every room.
 With twins and a toddler, having this BABYBJORN bouncer has been key.
 We can put one twin in it while bathing the other, it's a safe space for them to play or watch us while we cook or tend to big brother.
 And best of all, it folds so you can tuck it under a couch or behind a door to optimize space.
+(Motherly Co-founder Liz Tenety is also a fan.
+Read why she thinks the BABYBJORN bouncer is totally worth it here!)

 I know, I will never get tired of telling people how the SNOO changed my life (for the better) after sleep deprivation with my first triggered PPA and probably the hardest six weeks of my life (even worst than all of 2020 combined, tbh).
 But the SNOO was especially key when we welcomed our twins.
-The bassinet helped them sleep better and longer (goodbye 15 minute naps that do nothing) while also giving us the peace of mind that they were in the safest sleep environment possible.
+The bassinet helped them sleep better and longer (goodbye 15-minute naps that do nothing) while also giving us the peace of mind that they were in the safest sleep environment possible.
 Bonus: both babies were sleeping through the night at 10 weeks.

 If you weren't babywearing with your first, all good.
 However, trust me when I say this, you will need your two hands when taking care of a toddler and a newborn, so do yourself a favor and register for a Tula carrier.
 That way you can cook for everyone while the littlest member of the family snoozes, or even get to play inside with toddler so they don't feel like their new sibling is getting all the attention.